Priya112030/LU-Decomposition/README.md

 Prepare the lists from each linear equations and assign in np.array()

 Step 3:
-Using the np.linalg.solve(), we can find the solutions.
+Using scipy.linalg import lu ,we can find L and U matix.

 Step 4:
+By using lu_factor ,lu_solve .we can find lu decomposition matrix.

+Step 5:
 End the program

 ## Program: